Women in Leadership

 and Inclusion Reference Group provides input and support for Treasury's overarching Diversity and Inclusion Strategy, in line with the State Service Diversity and Inclusion Framework 2017-2020.
-The Reference Group's focus is to support the implementation of activities that will strengthen and embed gender equity at Treasury, as well as activities and projects identified in Treasury's Diversity and
+The Reference Group's focus is to support activities that will strengthen and embed gender equity at Treasury, as well as activities and projects identified in Treasury's Diversity and

 Inclusion Strategy that will benefit other diversity groups.

 The initiatives we taker are developed within the context of a broader national